-The M29F002B is a 2 Mbit (256Kb x8) non-volatile memory that can be read, erased and reprogrammed.
+The M29F016B is a 16 Mbit (2Mb x8) non-volatile memory that can be read, erased and reprogrammed.
 These operations can be performed using a single 5V supply.
 On power-up the memory defaults to its Read mode where it can be read in the same way as a ROM or EPROM.
-The M29F002B is fully backward compatible with the M29F002.

 The memory is divided into blocks that can be erased independently so it is possible to preserve valid data while old data is erased.
-Each block can be protected independently to prevent accidental Program or Erase commands from modifying the memory.
+Blocks can be protected in groups to prevent accidental Program or Erase commands from modifying the memory.
 Program and Erase commands are written to the Command Interface of the memory.
 An on-chip Program/Erase Controller simplifies the process of programming or erasing the memory by taking care of all of the special operations that are required to update the memory contents.
 The end of a program or erase operation can be detected and any error conditions identified.
 The command set required to control the memory is consistent with JEDEC standards.